Zone 2 Cardio Explained: How to Train by Heart Rate for Better Endurance

 However, heart rate zone 3 is often considered the “gray zone.“

-This is because it isn’t easy enough to be considered an easy run pace or recovery pace, yet it’s not high intensity enough to derive some of the anaerobic improvements in VO2 max and running performance we hope for with interval training and speed workouts.
+This is because it isn’t easy enough to be considered an easy run pace or recovery pace, yet it’s not high enough intensity to elicit the anaerobic improvements in VO2 max and running performance we hope for with interval training and speed workouts.

 Rather, slowing down your easy run pace so that you are in zone 2 is a great way to reap the cardiovascular benefits of long runs and endurance workouts without taxing the body as much.